-Extension plans food business workshops
+Extension plans food business workshop

-STARKVILLE, Miss. -- The Mississippi State University Extension Service will host five workshops designed to deliver food science, economic and business expertise to producers.
+STARKVILLE, Miss. -- The Mississippi State University Extension Service will host a workshop designed to deliver food science, economics and business expertise to producers.